 If you are considering attending this school, make sure you fully understand the total cost of attending graduation, including books, materials, and fees.
 It is also a good idea to make sure you reach the appropriate level.
 For example, if you are taking a computer science course, it is important to know what basic technical knowledge you need to be successful in the course.

 Finally, it’s important to remember that your education is an investment.
-It is always wise to do thorough research of several different schools and study programs before making a decision.
+It is always wise to do a thorough research of several different schools and study programs before making a decision.